Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Conclusion

 \section{Conclusion}

-In this paper, we make a simple but powerful observation that allows us to estimate the parameters of ARFIMA$\left(p, d, q\right)$ models without restricting the memory parameter $d$ to the range of values that correspond to a stationary ARFIMA$\left(p, d, q\right)$ process.
-We explain how this observation facilitates exact or approximate likelihood estimation, and introduce adaptive procedures that allow for fast and parsimonious inference.
-We demonstrate the utility of this method via simulation studies and applications, both to canonical datasets that have been explored in the ARFIMA$\left(p, d, q\right)$ literature and to more modern datasets.
+We make a simple but powerful observation that allows us to perform exact likelihood estimation of the parameters of ARFIMA$\left(p, d, q\right)$ models without restricting the memory parameter $d$ to the range of values that correspond to a stationary ARFIMA$\left(p, d, q\right)$ process.
+We introduce adaptive procedures for specifying an upper bound for the memory parameter and demonstrate the utility of these procedures via simulation studies and applications, both to canonical datasets that have been explored in the ARFIMA$\left(p, d, q\right)$ literature and to more modern datasets.
+This allows us to identify situations where approximate likelihood methods perform well relative to exact likelihood methods and where they do not.